openactive/openactive-test-suite/packages/openactive-integration-tests/README.md

 - CONTENT -> "autoreload" on
 - ADVANCED OPTIONS -> ALLOW ACCESS TO FILE:// URLS (links to setting in Chrome Extensions settings of the same name)

+Use Ctrl+F within the browser and search for "❌️" to jump to the first error on the page, both within the summary.md file, and within the individual test results linked from the summary.

 ## Development

 See [DEVELOPMENT.md](DEVELOPMENT.md) for info on how the flow validations are written.